Theresa May: bossy, a bit scatty, has political convictions of about D. Cameron strength

 Yes, the apologists will leap up and down and say taking action against bad people is encouraging people to join their cause.
 But the recruits would have joined anyway and our country will be a better place with fewer bad people in it.

-“What's the message from our local Liberals in their postman-delivered election communication?
+reader comment“What's the message from our local Liberals in their postman-delivered election communication?
 That Labour has no chance, there's bound to be a Tory government, so you might as well vote Liberal to give their lady a job, even though she won't be able to achieve anything.
 Naked self-interest, or what?”

-You know what to expect Does it really merit reporting if Jeremy Corbyn has a car-crash interview on some radio programme?
+bullet Does it really merit reporting if Jeremy Corbyn has a car-crash interview on some radio programme?
 That's what he does.
 He's not a details man.
 He's good at making plans to spend vast amounts of other people's money, without having the slightest idea where it's coming from, and at making friends with terrorists and Britain's enemies.
 And that's it.

-The Review Spot The Man of the Moment!
+The Man of the Moment!

 The highlight of An Evening With J.C., held at the Romiley Arts Centre on Riverside Drive before a packed audience, had to be the artiste's wonderfully researched Frankie Howerd impersonation.